 The "sauce" took a very long time to cook down/reduce by 30%, 30-40 minutes, but did not thicken - I suspect the acid in the tomatoes might have inhibited the tapioca starch.
 Was still mighty tasty, and just enough to coat the tortillas.

-Doubled the cilantro, and chopped extra for topping after heating.
+Doubled the cilantro, (I'm a fan… you do not have to!) and chopped extra for topping after heating.

 I used a Yam instead of Sweet potato.
-Ran through Børner slicer for uniform chunks.
+Ran through Børner slicer for uniform chunks, but that's me.
+You can use any knife to cut it - just…be careful.
+I have a Kevlar glove (or three) now.
 One small-medium-ish yam was enough.
 Microwaved about 6 minutes with a bit of water

 Mixed all the filling components together in one bowl - Made an error and put it all into one bowl.
-Doesn't seem to need to be in two separate bowls - mixed up evenly and seems great.
+Doesn't seem to need to be in two separate bowls as per the original instructions - if mixed up evenly seems great.

 One small lime (grocery didn't have any large ones) gave about 1/4 cup of juice…amazing, but needed to be balanced with salt in the filling - it was a little tart.
 It was super late… I'm sure I used salt.
 Wasn't it?
 Hmmm.